The Auslander-Reiten conjecture for certain non-Gorenstein Cohen-Macaulay rings: powers of parameter ideals and determinantal rings

-whence the projective dimension of $S/Q^\ell$ over $S$ is $n$, see \cite{EN} or \cite[(2.14) Proposition]{BV2}.
-Suppose $\dim R>0$.
-Then we can choose $a\in S$ so that $a$ is a non-zerodivisor of $R$ and $S/Q$.
-By replacing $R$ and $S$ by $R/aR$ and $S/aS$ respectively, we finally may assume that $R$ is an Artinian local ring, that is, $Q$ is a parameter ideal of $S$.
-We may also assume that $n\ge 2$ and $\ell \ge 2$ by Proposition \ref{e2.1}.
+we have $\pd_{S}S/Q^\ell =n$ (see \cite{EN} or \cite[(2.14) Proposition]{BV2}).
+Hence, $R$ is a Cohen-Macaulay local ring with $\dim R=\dim S-n$ since $Q^\ell$ is perfect in the sense of \cite[Definition 1.4.15]{BH}.
+Thus, if $Q$ is not a parameter ideal of $S$, we have $\dim R>0$.
+Then we can choose $a\in \fkn$ so that $a$ is a non-zerodivisor of $R$ and $S/Q$.
+It follows that the truth of the Auslander-Reiten conjecture for $S$ and $S/aS$ are equivalent by Proposition \ref{a2.1}.
+The truth of the Auslander-Reiten conjecture for $R$ and $R/aR$ are also equivalent.
+Therefore, for each proof of $(1)\Rightarrow (4)$ and $(3)\Rightarrow (1)$, by replacing $R$ and $S$ by $R/aR$ and $S/aS$ respectively and recursively, we finally may assume that $R$ is an Artinian local ring, that is, $Q$ is a parameter ideal of $S$.